nipy/heudiconv/README.md

 - nibabel
 - dcm2niix

-## Example conversion using Docker
+## Tutorial with example conversion using Docker
+Please read this tutorial to understand how heudiconv works in practice.

 [Slides here](http://nipy.org/workshops/2017-03-boston/lectures/bids-heudiconv/#1)

 ## How it works (in some more detail)